National Broadcasting Corporation of Papua New Guinea: NBC Television

 NBC TV, formerly known as Kundu 2 Television and National Television Service, is the television division of NBC PNG.
 It was launched on 16 September 2008 as a platform for the National Government to provide information services for Papua New Guineans.

+NBC TV now broadcasts digitally, switching from analog in December 2024.
+Viewers can watch in HD through a set top box with 12 digital channels available for free.